joey-qytyku/OS-90-i386/docs/Memory.md

 OS/90 supports virtual memory with paging.
 The MMGR can access up to 1GB of physical memory (minus non-contiguities).
 Programs can have access to 1G of virtual addressing space.

+## Page Fault and Double Fault Handling

+A page fault handler is not supposed to access memory that is not present because that would cause a double fault.
+The double fault handler detects if a variable indicating that a page fault was being handled is set.
+If it's set, the #DF handler can find out how the #DF happened because the previous context variable is never modified by exception handlers.

+The double fault is unrecoverable and will lead to a panic

 ## Page Frame Allocation

 The start of the available memory is found by looking above the kernel BSS section.
 Linked lists are used to keep track of page allocations.
 A head points to the start of a linked list.